splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-podman-offline.md

 ```
 Environment="SC4S_IMAGE=sc4slocal:latest"
 ```
 7. Remove the entry from the relevant unit file when your configuration uses systemd.
-This is because an external connection to pull the container is no longer needed (or available).
+This is because an external connection to pull the container is no longer needed or available:
-:

 ```
 ExecStartPre=/usr/bin/docker pull $SC4S_IMAGE
 ```